Rishika6/Evolution-Ratio/README.md

 # Evolution-Ratio
-A website dedicated to the applications of the golden ratio
+A website dedicated to the applications of the golden ratio, built using HTML 5,CSS and BOOTSTRAP 4.